Aliyah77/C3PROJECT/README.md

 ## 🧠 Project Overview

-The Email Header Analyzer is a Python-based CLI tool that analyzes raw email headers to determine the credibility of an email using three authentication mechanisms:
+This Email Header Analyzer is a Python-based CLI tool that analyzes raw email headers to determine the credibility of an email using three authentication mechanisms:

 - **SPF** (Sender Policy Framework)
 - **DKIM** (DomainKeys Identified Mail)